tebarek94/ethiotourandtravelagency/backend/README.md

-# Zad Travel Agency Backend API
+# Ethitour Travel Agency Backend API

 A production-ready backend API for a Travel & Umrah Agency website built with Node.js, Express, TypeScript, and MySQL.